All article submissions, including commissioned ones, should be sent using the submission feature of the

 -

-Title: should state the final diagnosis
+Title: clearly stating the final diagnosis

 -